nlekkerman/lock_crackers/README.md

 - **gspread**: Python library for interacting with Google Sheets.
 - **oauth2client**: Python library for OAuth 2.0 authentication.
 - **ASCII Art**: ASCII art used to enhance the visual presentation of the game.
+- **Windows Paint**: Used for creating graphics and images for the project.
+- **Git**: Version control system used for tracking changes in the project codebase.
+- **Heroku**: Cloud platform used for deploying and hosting the Lock Crackers application.
+- **Visual Studio Code**: Integrated development environment (IDE) used for code editing and project management.

 ## Goals